Skip to content

 What to include in your Privacy Policy for CCPA Compliance

-From your visitors’ first visit to your Shopify store to the checkout and payment page, you collect vast amounts of personal information such as your visitors’ IP address, unique device identifier, their geolocation and their credit card details.
+From your visitors’ first visit to your Shopify store to the checkout and payment page, Shopify store owners collect vast amounts of personal information such as visitors’ IP address, unique device identifiers, geolocation data, and credit card details.

-You then use this personal information for different purposes such as to complete the sale, to ship products, to share it with third parties to prevent fraud or sell it to advertisers.
+This personal information is used for different purposes such as to complete a sale, to ship products, to share it with third parties to prevent fraud or sell it to advertisers.

 Without being fully informed about what personal information is collected and how it is used, your customers cannot exercise control over their personal information.